MEADOW HIGH SCHOOL

 - Reviewing later in the year whether the unallocated resources earmarked at the beginning of the year have been required and whether they can be diverted to other priority projects from the school development plan.

-The Finance Manager will provide regular reports to the Resources Committee as part of this budget monitoring process.
+The Business Manager will provide regular reports to the Resources Committee as part of this budget monitoring process.

 The Governing Body is responsible for approving the first formal budget plan of each financial year, regardless of the arrangements for delegations.